EASTERN RIVERINA ARTS REGIONAL SNAPSHOT 2017

 - To encourage graduates of CSU creative industries to remain in the region to develop their artistic practice and work.

-- Space is available for studio, exhibition and performance across the region both in established venues and in repurposed spaces.
+- Repurposing of existing Government infrastructure to make space available for studio, exhibition and performance across the region both in established venues and in repurposed spaces.

 - Festivals are predominantly volunteer run and subject to burnout.